Charlie Plummer

 What Is Looking for Alaska Star Charlie Plummer's Favorite NYC Movie?

-In the same year, audiences saw Charlie in the low-budget drama "Gully," about the lives of three friends struggling to break free from a cycle of violence, alcohol, and drugs.
-In 2020, Charlie transformed into Adam, a teenager with schizophrenia, in the drama "Words on Bathroom Walls."
-His character learns to love and accept himself alongside Maya, played by actress Taylor Russell.
+In 2020, Charlie took on the role of Adam, a teenager with schizophrenia, in the drama "Words on Bathroom Walls."
+His character learns to love and accept himself alongside Maya, played by Taylor Russell.

 A still from Words on Bathroom Walls